Q. What is the Parramatta Light Rail route?

 Q. How much will Parramatta Light Rail cost?

-A. Stage 1 of the Parramatta Light Rail will cost $2.4 billion, which includes two major contracts to build and operate light rail, remediation works of the future light rail depot site, road and traffic works and upgrades, new bridges, walking and bike riding paths, urban design, changes to the bus network and project costs from 2015-2023.
+A. Stage 1 of the Parramatta Light Rail is a $2.4 billion project.
+This budget includes two major contracts to build and operate light rail, remediation works of the future light rail depot site, road and traffic works and upgrades, new bridges, walking and bike riding paths, urban design, changes to the bus network and project costs from 2015-2023.

 Q. Will the project impact parking or trees?

 A. Parramatta Light Rail will bring visitors into the region and make it easier for workers and residents to move around new and existing communities.
-There are likely to be impacts on street parking and some trees across the network, including in and around Parramatta CBD.
+There will be impacts on street parking and some trees across the network, including in and around Parramatta CBD.
 Transport for NSW will continue to work on ways to minimise any loss of parking and trees during the design phase of the project.
-For more information, refer to the Parking fact sheet or Tree impacts fact sheet.
+For more information, refer to the Parking fact sheet or Trees fact sheet.

 Q. How will construction of the Parramatta Light Rail aﬀect my business?